microsoft/msphpsql/README.md

 On the client machine:
 - PHP 7.0.x, 7.1.x, or 7.2.x (7.2.0 and up on Unix, 7.2.1 and up on Windows)
-- A Web server such as Internet Information Services (IIS) is required.
-Your Web server must be configured to run PHP
+- If using a Web server such as Internet Information Services (IIS) or Apache, it must be configured to run PHP
 - [Microsoft ODBC Driver 17, Microsoft ODBC Driver 13, or Microsoft ODBC Driver 11](https://docs.microsoft.com/en-us/sql/connect/odbc/download-odbc-driver-for-sql-server?view=sql-server-2017)

 On the server side, Microsoft SQL Server 2008 R2 and above on Windows are supported, as are Microsoft SQL Server 2016 and above on Linux.